Deficuet/CactusWrench/README.md

 # CactusWrench
 This plugin is for the papermc servers with version 1.16.1.
-It is used to simulate rotatorBlock and flippinCactus in Carpet Mod.
+It is used to implement rotatorBlock and flippinCactus in Carpet Mod.